You are here

 - How can I tell if a device has been hacked or compromised and who should I talk to if this is suspected?

-- What do I need to do to maintain the device (e.g. updates)?
+- What do I need to do to maintain the device (updates)?

-- If the device connects to my smartphone, do I need to check any settings on the smartphone, such as password settings and connectivity settings?
+- Do I need to check any settings on the smartphone?
+For example, password settings and connectivity settings.

-It is important that you continue to keep your connected medical devices up-to-date with the latest version of software.
+Make sure your connected medical devices are updated with the latest software.
 This is to ensure that the device remains as cyber-secure as possible in the event of new cyber security issues.
-Your doctor or the device manufacturer will have information on the latest updates available for your device.
+You can get the latest updates from your doctor or the device manufacturer.

 Be careful when away from home